ClusterLabs/hawk-apiserver/README.md

 ### Authentication

-* Basic auth: TODO.
-Get user:password from HTTP headers.
+* Basic auth: Get user:password from HTTP headers.
 Map to system user.
 Verify that system user is a member of the haclient group.

-* Cookie auth (cookie created by hawk rails app): TODO.
-If a valid session cookie is found in the HTTP headers, this is accepted as authentication.
+* Cookie auth (cookie created by hawk rails app): If a valid cookie is found in the HTTP headers, this is accepted as authentication.
+  Session cookie is stored in attrd.

 * TODO: SAML2